Sri Chaitanya Educational Institutions: History

 Sri Chaitanya was founded in 1986 by Dr. Boppana Satyanarayana Rao and his wife, Dr. Jhansi Lakshmi Bai Boppana.
 It was initially a junior college for girls in Vijaywada.
 In 1991, they opened a boys' junior college in Hyderabad (then part of the undivided Andhra Pradesh).
 New branches were opened in Visakhapatnam (1998) and various other districts of Andhra Pradesh and Telangana.

 In 2021, Tollywood star Allu Arjun was signed as the brand ambassador of the institution with the "No Compromise on Success" campaign.

 The founder, Dr. Boppana Satyanarayana Rao, died on 13 July 2023 after a heart attack.

-Infinity Learn
+Infinity Learn application

-Infinity Learn was launched by Sri Chaitanya as part of their edtech content with educational content for classes 6–12 with IIT-JEE, NEET and CBSE board exam coaching.
-It was formally launched in the ad-campaign "Jeet Pakki" starring cricketer Rohit Sharma, and is led by founding CEO Ujjwal Singh.
+Sri Chaitanya launched the Infinity Learn app in 2022, with educational content for classes 6–12 with IIT-JEE, NEET and CBSE board exam coaching.
+In 2022, it acquired the edtech platform Don't Memorise and a 75% stake in WizKlub.

-By 2023, Infinity Learn had over 7 million registered users.
-It acquired the platforms Teacherr and Don't Memorise in 2021, followed by a majority stake acquisition of WizKlub in 2022, which specializes in cognitive skill development for children.
-These acquisitions enabled the launch of Infinity Futurz, a platform for future-ready skills for students aged 6–14.

-In December 2024, Infinity Learn partnered with Google Cloud India to utilize artificial intelligence (AI) technologies for improving the educational experience for K-12 students in India.
-The collaboration focuses on using Google's AI tools such as Gemini and Vertex AI to offer personalized learning paths and adaptive teaching methods.
-The goal is to provide more effective learning support, particularly for students in Tier 2 and Tier 3 cities.
+In December 2024, Infinity Learn partnered with Google Cloud India to utilize artificial intelligence (AI) technologies.